-- animistic, intentional explanations of its behaviour. - not be practicable. - metaphors to explain their operation low level explanations become impractical. - The intentional stance is such an abstraction.
+- Put crudely, the more we know about a system, the less we need to rely on animistic, intentional explanations of its behaviour. - But with very complex systems, a mechanistic, explanation of its behaviour may not be practicable. - As computer systems become ever more complex, we need more powerful abstractions and metaphors to explain their operation - low level explanations become impractical. - The intentional stance is such an abstraction.